 I just don’t always love their prices.
 Which is why I am STOKED to be writing this post today.

 We decided to make wood curtain rods during a snow day so it was off the cuff, one of the easiest DIY projects we’ve done so far (well, kinda) and didn’t take long at all!
 AND saved us about $50.

 If you follow us on Instagram, you might have seen that we were considering taking down our plantation shutters in our house.
 If you guys do not follow us on Instagram, what are you waiting for?!
 Just kidding.

 All the windows that are in the front of our house had plantation shutters.

 Let me take a TV time out to talk about this for a second.
 We actually really liked the plantation shutters.
 They are also very expensive so the thought of us taking them down just made our wallets shudder.

-So, why did we want to take them down for $10 Ikea curtains and a $17 curtain rod?
+So, why did we want to take them down for $10 Ikea curtain panels and a $17 mid century curtain rod?